Sp24-Senior-Design/Pet_Feeder/README.md

   <li>camera/CameraWebServer/camera_pins.h (configurable pins)
 </ul>
 <br>
-We used C/C++-based Arduino IDE to develop software/firmware and program the microcontroller.
+We started with C/C++-based Arduino IDE to develop and prototype software/firmware and program the microcontroller.<br>
+We ported the program for the ESP32 on PCB to the PlatiformIO IDE using the ESP-IDF framework to decrease overhead from Arduino's framework.